High-Masking Autistic Adults: A Guide for Healthcare Professionals

 The over-representation of autistic individuals in healthcare settings, paired with the growing prevalence of autism, emphasizes the necessity for healthcare professionals to refine their understanding of autism.
 This involves moving beyond old stereotypes and common misconceptions.
 To foster more effective and compassionate healthcare practices, therapists, nurses, and doctors are encouraged to embrace ongoing education about autism, including understanding its diverse presentations and best practices (e.g., sensory-friendly environments, appropriate communication strategies, specialized services, etc.).

 Heterogeneous Presentation?
 Autism is known as a “spectrum” but even so, there is surprising diversity in its presentation, and future research will surely evolve our current understanding.
 This diversity can complicate assessment, necessitating more time and specialization, and relates to the idea that “if you’ve met one autistic person, then you’ve met one autistic person.”
-Presentation, level of functioning, academic and professional achievement, hobbies, romantic connection, and social circles can differ markedly across autistic individuals.
+Presentation, level of support needs, academic and professional achievement, hobbies, romantic connection, and social circles can differ markedly across autistic individuals.

 Autism is a Male Disorder?
 Historically, autism diagnoses were more commonly made in males, leading to a persistent misconception.
 However, current understanding acknowledges that autism is significantly underdiagnosed in females and non-binary individuals, largely due to differences in presentation and biases within diagnostic criteria.
 This field is evolving and while definitive answers remain elusive, it's clear that autism spans all genders, necessitating a more inclusive approach to diagnosis and support.